DTJF/libpruio/src/doc/_3_pins.md

 # Pinmuxing # {#SecPinmuxing}

 At boot time the operating system sets all pins in a save mode.
-You can output the default settings by executing the example
-\ref sSecExaAnalyse after power on reset.
+You can list the default settings by executing the example \ref sSecExaAnalyse after power on reset.

 When you configure a header pin in your code, \Proj first checks its current mode, and just continues in case of a match.
 Otherwise action is required to get you what you need.
-In order to set a header pin in an other mode, or just configure a pull-up or pull-down resistor, there're three methods:
+In order to set a header pin in an other mode, or just configure a pull-up or pull-down resistor, there're three methods supported:

 -# \ref sSecCustom -> configure at boot time the desired mode by an custom overlay -# \ref sSecUniversal -> configure at boot time multiple custom modes in an overlay, and switch at runtime -# \ref sSecLKM -> load the kernel module, and switch at runtime

 Each method has its advantages and downsides.
 The first two are save and documented, but unflexible.
-There is no fixed border between them, ie. you can prepare multiple settings for some pins, and single settings for the others.
-Anyway, you have to know each pin configuration before boot.
+There is no fixed border between them.
+Ie. you can prepare a mixed device tree blob with multiple settings for some pins, and single settings for the others.
+Anyway, you have to know and specify each pin configuration before boot.
 And the necessary tools (device tree compiler, capemgr) are not very reliable.
 Debuggung is a mess.
+Any change requires rebooting.

 In contrast the loadable kernel module (LKM) is flexible and fast in executation speed.
 You need not prepare the pins before boot.
-Instead you can access all pins at runtime.
-You can switch on or off that feature at run-time.
+Instead you can access all pins at runtime, and you can switch any feature at run-time.
 It has a short boot time and a small memory footprint.
 But you can more easy raise conflicts with other systems.

 \Proj checks in the constructor PruIo:PruIo() if the LKM is available, and uses it when found.
+It's the prefered pinmuxing method.
 Otherwise it checks for settings provided by an universal overlay.
-If neither of them are present, it works with the current pin settings and throughs errors when the programm tries to change them.
+If neither of them are present, it works with the current pin settings and throughs error messages when the programm tries to change oinmuxing.

 ## Custom overlay ## {#sSecCustom}